 Essay writing is not everyone’s cup of tea.
 Most students find it difficult to begin writing.
-Essays can be made easier if students start thinking about the topic either through brainstorming or by putting them down on a sheet of a paper.
+Essays can be made easier if students start thinking about the topic either through brainstorming or by putting them down on a sheet of paper.
 After getting the ideas, they need to know how to organise them to form an essay.
 For this, they need to practise essays on different topics.
 Here, we have compiled a list of Essays on various topics.

 These are the general essay topics which are most likely to be asked in the exam.
 Some of these essay topics are also picked from past year papers.
-Students of Class 6 to 10 can go through these essays and know the right way of expressing their thoughts to form a perfect essay.
-Apart from the CBSE, students of ICSE and other state boards can also use these topics to prepare for their English exam.
+Students of Classes 6 to 10 can go through these essays and know the right way of expressing their thoughts to form a perfect essay.
+Apart from the CBSE, students of ICSE and other state boards can also use these topics to prepare for their English exams.

 Essay Topics: List and Writing Ideas

 Usually, one essay is asked in the English paper.
 The essay writing question mainly comes under the writing section and comprises 5 to 10 marks.
-By having a look at the essays on the below mentioned topics, students can easily score these marks in the exam.
+By having a look at the essays on the below-mentioned topics, students can easily score these marks in the exam.

 We will be soon updating more Essays.

 A composition on a particular topic consisting of more than one paragraph is an essay.
 The characteristics of a good essay are: